isomerpages/imda-pixel/index.md

       title: PIXEL Innovation Hub
   - infobar:
       title: Innovate with Us
-      description: We help businesses and startups scale by inspiring, coaching and connecting.
+      description: We help corporates and startups scale by inspiring, coaching and connecting.
 Find out what we can offer below to accelerate your business.
   - infopic: